Azure-Samples/key-vault-python-deploy-certificates-to-vm/README.md

 1. If you don't already have it, [install Python](https://www.python.org/downloads/).

-    This sample (and the SDK) is compatible with Python 2.7, 3.4, 3.5, 3.6 and 3.7.
+    This sample (and the SDK) is compatible with Python 2.7, and 3.5+.

 2. We recommend that you use a [virtual environment](https://docs.python.org/3/tutorial/venv.html) to run this example, but it's not required.
     Install and initialize the virtual environment with the "venv" module on Python 3 (you must install [virtualenv](https://pypi.python.org/pypi/virtualenv) for Python 2.7):

     ```
-    python -m venv mytestenv # Might be "python3" or "py -3.6" depending on your Python installation
+    python -m venv env # Might be "python3" or "py -3.6" depending on your Python installation
-    cd mytestenv
-    source bin/activate      # Linux shell (Bash, ZSH, etc.) only
+    source env/bin/activate    # Linux shell (Bash, ZSH, etc.) only
-    ./scripts/activate       # PowerShell only
+    env/scripts/activate       # PowerShell only
-    ./scripts/activate.bat   # Windows CMD only
+    env/scripts/activate.bat   # Windows CMD only
     ```

 1. Clone the repository.

     ```